Braves vs. Nationals Player Props Betting Odds

-Ronald Acuna Jr. and Lane Thomas are two of the top players with prop bets available when the Atlanta Braves and the Washington Nationals square off at Truist Park on Friday (at 7:20 PM ET).
+Ronald Acuna Jr. and Lane Thomas are among the players with prop bets on the table when the Atlanta Braves and the Washington Nationals play at Truist Park on Saturday (at 4:10 PM ET).

 Braves vs. Nationals Game Info